4n6strider/Povlsomware/README.md

 ## How does it work?
-Povlsomware works as a single exectuable, that when executed will perform the followin steps:
+Povlsomware works as a single exectuable, that when executed will perform the following steps:
-1) Go through the entire file system, except the "Windows"-directory, looking for files with certain extension.
+1) Go through the entire file system looking for files with certain extension (i.e. jpeg, png, docx, txt, xls etc.)